 While all ArcGIS Online organizations established after September 2018 only allow HTTPS communication (encrypted), we still have many pre-existing organizations who have chosen not to utilize HTTPS only for their web services.
 If your ArcGIS Online organization is already utilizing HTTPS and you don’t have any external systems making requests to HTTP-based services, then this change will be a non-event for you.

-For customers who do not yet enforce HTTPS, please begin preparing now for when ArcGIS Online enforces HTTPS Only for all organizations on September 15, 2020.
+For customers who do not yet enforce HTTPS, please begin preparing now for when ArcGIS Online enforces HTTPS Only for all organizations with the December 2020 release.
 This change is being made to improve ArcGIS Online web security communication and to meet security requirements mandated by customers, such as site-wide enforcement of HTTP Strict Transport Security (HSTS).

-A Python tool will be released in the next month that can be utilized against both ArcGIS Online and ArcGIS Enterprise for discovering HTTP references that should be corrected to HTTPS.
+A Python tool will be released in 2020 that can be utilized against both ArcGIS Online and ArcGIS Enterprise for discovering HTTP references that should be corrected to HTTPS.

 Expect to hear much more about this change over the next several months – We will be talking more about this effort and briefly demonstrate the updated Security Advisor tool at the User Conference next week as part of the “ArcGIS Online: An Introduction to Security, Privacy, and Compliance” presentation.